zfgema/bridgingopenborders/25_LifeDeathAnatomy.md

 Indeed, the capacity of fat to go beyond – to test, trouble, and deeply complicate – the paradigms of anatomy, remains a relatively underappreciated quality of this organ.

+**Nina Sellars** is an artist who works across the disciplines of Art, Science, and Humanities; her practice focuses on the way anatomy has shaped our understanding of the body, identity and subjectivity over the centuries.
+Sellars’ interest in anatomy has taken her from working in art studios and wet anatomy labs to working in physics labs and medical imaging facilities – here she critically engages with the cultural implications of anatomy.
+Currently, Sellars is Artist in Residence at SymbioticA, The University of Western Australia – for the research and development of tissue culture techniques for her arts project – Fat Culture – This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body. http://www.ninasellars.com/cv/

 **References:**

 <hr>